alexdremov/NGGC/README.md

 Return value: ret ... ;
 Every function returns some value even if it is unspecified.
 All local variables are mutable.
+All functions can be accessed from extern object files.

 ### Operations:
 \*, -, +, / (int division) <, >, <=, >=, !=, ==,